swiftieatulendra/Youtubeshorts/README.md

 This is a short video player app built using React.
 It allows users to watch short videos, like, dislike.

 Features:
-Play short videos
+Play short videos ,
-Like and dislike videos
+Like and dislike videos ,
-Subscribe to channels
+Subscribe to channels.

 Technologies Used:
-React
+React ,
-Material-UI
+Material-UI,
-HTML5
+HTML5,
-CSS3
+CSS3,
-javascript
+javascript,

 Installation
 Clone the repository to your local machine.